Cyberretta/Write-Ups-THM/Ra_2.md

 ;; MSG SIZE  rcvd: 302
 ```

 We have the first flag !
 And it contains the hint to go further in the challenge.
-So we should be able to edit the dns records.
+So we should be able to edit the DNS records.

 ## Certificate cracking

-Now, let's crack the certificate we found using john :
+Now, let's crack the certificate we found using [john](https://www.openwall.com/john/doc/) :
 ```
 attacker@AttackBox:~/Ra2$ /opt/john/run/pfx2john.py cert.pfx > hash.txt
 attacker@AttackBox:~/Ra2$ /opt/john/run/john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt